Culture8587/Github_practice/README.md

 # Github_practice
-This is my first github practice to learn github
+TThis is my first push to a main branch using a command line
-GO TO CLONE